 ways to promote it.
 This, however, is not always the case.
 For example, successfully

-marketing a business which sends students to clean windows (find an example here) means understanding
+marketing a business which sends qualified individuals out to work door to door, means understanding

 more than current market rates.
 It also means the marketer has to understand

 demographics, different advertising mediums, and most of all market psychology.

 Few employees or owners could offer such a diverse range of skill sets.